javapark1/hazelcast-addon-bundles/help/bundle-imdg-3.12.5-cluster-pod-app-sb-pod-sb-perf_test_sb/README.md

 - Pod **pod-sb**.
 The pod-sb pod is configured with one (1) primary node and five (5) nodes.
 Each node has 2 GiB of memory.

 - Cluster **sb**.
-The sb cluster is configured with five (5) VM members running in the pod-sb pod.
-It also includes the following maps configured with split-brain quorum rules.
+The sb cluster is configured with five (5) VM members running in the `pod-sb` pod.
+It includes scripts that use `iptables` to drop TCP packets to split the `sb` cluster into two (2).
+It is configured with split-brain quorum rules for th following maps.

   - nw/customers
   - nw/orders

 - App **perf_test_sb**.
-The perf_test_sb app is configured to run on a split cluster.
+The `perf_test_sb` app is configured to run on a split cluster.

 - App **desktop**.
-The desktop app is used to compare data in the split clusters and the merged cluster.
+The `desktop` app is used to compare data in the split clusters and the merged cluster.
 It is not included in the bundle because the vanilla desktop works without any modifications.
-You will be installing the desktop app as one of the steps shown in the [Creating Split-Brain](#creating-split-brain) section.
+You will be installing the `desktop` app as one of the steps shown in the [Creating Split-Brain](#creating-split-brain) section.

 *Note that the `sb` cluster is configured to run in the `pod-sb` pod with its members running as VM hosts and not Vagrant pod hosts.*